-- 17.5 For matters requiring a decision the Charity Trustees shall, so far as possible, seek consensus on all matters considered at their meetings but where this is not possible a vote shall be taken and the outcome recorded as the resolution of the Charity Trustees. - 17.6 Each Charity Trustee shall have one vote to be exercised at the meeting. - 17.7 Every issue may be determined by a simple majority of votes cast at a meeting of the Charity Trustees but if there is an equality of votes on any matter the resolution will be considered rejected and the matter shall be referred back to the submitter for review and if appropriate resubmission to a subsequent meeting for consideration. - 17.8 The Charity Trustees shall always act in accordance with the provisions of this Constitution and the general law. - 17.9 Subject to clause 9.3 the Charity Trustees shall act in accordance with the specific directions of the Church Members' Meeting in relation to matters relating to church property including any purchase, sale, lease, mortgage or redevelopment of church property. - 17.10 Minutes shall be prepared of the proceedings at the meetings of the Charity Trustees including any appointments, the names of those present, the decisions taken, and where appropriate the reasons for the decisions and the Charity Trustees shall decide from time to time whether all or part of these minutes shall be treated as confidential. - 17.11 Charity Trustees shall respect the confidentiality of their meeting.
+- 17.8.
+The Charity Trustees shall always act in accordance with the provisions of this Constitution and the general law. - 17.9.
+Subject to clause 9.3 the Charity Trustees shall act in accordance with the specific directions of the Church Members' Meeting in relation to matters relating to church property including any purchase, sale, lease, mortgage or redevelopment of church property. - 17.10.
+Minutes shall be prepared of the proceedings at the meetings of the Charity Trustees including any appointments, the names of those present, the decisions taken, and where appropriate the reasons for the decisions and the Charity Trustees shall decide from time to time whether all or part of these minutes shall be treated as confidential. - 17.11.
+Charity Trustees shall respect the confidentiality of their meeting.

-18 POWERS OF CHARITY TRUSTEES
+18. POWERS OF CHARITY TRUSTEES

-- 18.1 The Charity Trustees shall have specific power subject to any general or specific directions of the Church Members' Meeting to apply for and accept grants and to provide security in respect of obligations under grant agreements. - 18.2 For the avoidance of doubt the Charity Trustees shall have power to borrow money, receive grants, give guarantees and or security for loans, and to make grants or loans of money towards the advancement of the Purpose.
-In the event of a charge over land and/or buildings being required this must be consistent with provisions in the trusts for the land and with statute law. - 18.3 For the avoidance of doubt the Charity Trustees shall have power to make grants to other charities working elsewhere in the United Kingdom and/or other parts of the world.
+- 18.1.
+The Charity Trustees shall have specific power subject to any general or specific directions of the Church Members' Meeting to apply for and accept grants and to provide security in respect of obligations under grant agreements. - 18.2.
+For the avoidance of doubt the Charity Trustees shall have power to borrow money, receive grants, give guarantees and or security for loans, and to make grants or loans of money towards the advancement of the Purpose.
+In the event of a charge over land and/ or buildings being required this must be consistent with provisions in the trusts for the land and with statute law. - 18.3.
+For the avoidance of doubt the Charity Trustees shall have power to make grants to other charities working elsewhere in the United Kingdom and/or other parts of the world.

-19 APPLICATION OF INCOME AND CAPITAL
+19. APPLICATION OF INCOME AND CAPITAL

-The Charity Trustees must use the income and may use the capital where trusts permit it to be spent to promote the Purpose provided that the Charity Trustees may apply an appropriate reserves policy in accordance with the general law.38
+19.1.
+The Charity Trustees must use the income and may use the capital where trusts permit it to be spent to promote the Purpose provided that the Charity Trustees may apply an appropriate reserves policy in accordance with the general law.39

-20 REMUNERATION OF CHARITY TRUSTEES
+20. REMUNERATION OF CHARITY TRUSTEES

-With the exception only of a Minister or Ministers as authorised by clause 23, or a remuneration permitted under clause 20.2 no Charity Trustee (or any person, firm or company connected with the Charity Trustee) may be paid or receive any other direct or indirect benefit for being a Charity Trustee except the reimbursement of reasonable and proper expenses and other payments permitted by statute or specifically authorised by the Charity Commission.
+- 20.1.
+With the exception only of a Minister or Ministers as authorised by clause 23, or a remuneration permitted under clause 20.2 no Charity Trustee (or any person, firm or company connected with the Charity Trustee) may be paid or receive any other direct or indirect benefit for being a Charity Trustee except the reimbursement of reasonable and proper expenses and other payments permitted by statute or specifically authorised by the Charity Commission. - 20.2.
+Where it is proposed that a Charity Trustee (or person, firm or company, connected with the Charity Trustee) is to be employed or receive remuneration or sell goods or services or any interest in land to the Church and where this gains the approval of the Church Members' Meeting then this shall be permitted only if:

-38 The assets and income must only be applied towards achieving the purpose.
+39 The assets and income must only be applied towards achieving the Purpose.
 Sometimes charities benefit from separate capital funds that are subject to special restrictions or trusts.
 This needs to be checked carefully because using this capital may be subject to particular rules and limited to restricted uses.